ben-allen/locale-extensions/README.md

 ### Options that aren't captured by Unicode Extensions for BCP 47

-There exist other localization-related customizations that would be useful for site intelligibility and that could potentially be constrained to a small number of options -- notably
+There exist other localization-related customizations that would be useful for site intelligibility and that could potentially be constrained to a small number of options -- notably, number separators and number patterns.
+Support for a commonly used subset of these options could be possible.